jelockwood/recipes/PCClient/README.md

 A set of AutoPkg recipes to download the Mac PaperCut Client from a PaperCut MF server.

 The PaperCut MF server installer when installed automatically generates a matching set of clients for Mac, Windows and Linux.
 This is stored in a sub-directory of the PaperCut server and the Mac client is merely a standard Mac app and not a pkg, dmg or zip.
+As the Mac client is effectively a directory with subfolders on the PaperCut server it cannot be downloaded using the standard URLDownload processor as this uses CURL which does not support recursive downloads.

 I have set the server to share the subdirectory via a web server and also set the server to run an automated task to make a zip file of the Mac client.
 The download recipe therefore downloads this zip file.